Music Faculty (New York City)

 Violin, Viola, Orchestra

-Mr. Kwak has a busy conducting schedule as well.
+Mr. Kwak has occupied himself with a busy conducting schedule as well.
 He has been the conductor of the Summit Music Festival Orchestra for the past five years, has conducted the Queens Symphony Orchestra, and the Manhattan School of Music Summer Festival Orchestra from 1999 to 2006.
-He has been engaged as a guest conductor with the Long Beach Symphony, South Shore Symphony, and the Queens Symphony Orchestra, as well as the Orchestra of the Westchester Conservatory of Music.
-From 2002 to 2007, he was principal guest conductor of New York Chamber Symphony.
-Mr Kwak founded Solisti Ensemble, which he has also served as Artistic Director since 2008.
-Solisti Ensemble has performed in Stern Hall at Carnegie Hall, Alice Tully Hall at Lincoln Center, and Zankel Hall and at Carnegie Hall, which is Solisti Ensemble’s new home.
+He has been engaged as a guest conductor with the Long Beach Symphony, South Shore Symphony, Yonkers Philharmonic, State Repertory Opera, and the Queens Symphony Orchestra, as well as the Orchestra of the Westchester Conservatory of Music.
+As a founder and artistic director of Solisti Ensemble, he has performed with the Ensemble in Stern Hall at Carnegie Hall, Alice Tully Hall at Lincoln Center, and Zankel Hall at Carnegie Hall.

-He has also been active as a choral conductor for over thirty years, and has led numerous performances of Handel’s Messiah, Haydn’s Creation, Mendelssohn’s Elijah, Verdi’s Requiem, Mozart’s Requiem and Coronation Mass, and other oratorios with Central Presbyterian Church Choir, where he is serving as music director, and with Queens College Choir.
+He has also been active as a choral conductor for over thirty years, and has lead countless performances of Handel’s Messiah, Beethoven 9th Symphony, as well as many of the major choral works with Central Presbyterian Church Choir where he is serving as a music director.

 Violin, Viola, String Methods